 - We are not afraid to take your case to trial if necessary, and we have a full-time physician on staff to aid in proving your injuries in court.
 We keep your best interests in mind.

 - We will take care of all upfront costs and handle your case on a contingency fee basis, meaning you won’t have to pay a single legal fee unless we recover compensation for you.

-How to File a Car Accident Claim in California
+How to File a Car Accident Claim in Sacramento

 Every insurance company has different reporting requirements.
 When you call to make a claim, your insurance company will call you back for detailed information regarding your injuries and damages, and they may take a written and/or recorded statement.
-It is recommended that you secure help from an attorney before making a recorded statement, particularly if you were partially or completely at fault in the crash.
+It is recommended that you secure help from a Sacramento personal injury lawyer before making a recorded statement, particularly if you were partially or completely at fault in the crash.

 You will be assigned an adjuster within 15 days of the carrier receiving your claim.
 We recommend that you present the fact of the case without embellishing.
 Avoid saying that you feel fine or trying to hurry them along for a settlement.
 Anything you say can be used against you and cause the claim to be delayed or denied.

 - A recorded statement (or they will speak with your attorney)

 - Statements from the other party and any witnesses

 - An inspection of your vehicle, which they will arrange